Can anything be done for adults with strabismus (misaligned eyes)?

 Is eye straightening as an adult strictly cosmetic?

 No. Eye alignment surgery is performed in adults for several reasons.
 Adults frequently have disabling double vision because of eye misalignment.
-Prism glasses or surgery will likely improve the double vision and depth perception.
-Heavy prism glasses can be uncomfortable and causes distorted vision, surgery can be evaluated by your surgeon to decrease the dependence on prism glasses.
+Surgery can often improve the double vision, depth perception and sometimes the field of peripheral vision.
+If the prism correction needed to realign the eyes is large, the resulting glasses can be heavy, uncomfortable and can cause distorted vision.
+Surgery can be considered to decrease the dependence on prism glasses.

 Also, strabismus affects adults in emotional, social, and economical ways.
 Realigning the eyes can “reconstruct” the abnormal appearance of the eyes providing a better quality of life.